Grace and peace to you from God our Father and the Lord Jesus Christ!

 The Orthodox Anglican Communion promotes Biblical unity among faithful Anglicans, and provides the leadership of member jurisdictions with valid Apostolic Succession.
 With jurisdictions on several continents, the Communion is the largest such fellowship of Churches that is not affiliated with the See of Canterbury.
 Apart from the sacramental and teaching ministry, our missions and jurisdictions around the world conduct various forms of charitable outreach.
 The emphasis varies from place to place depending upon need and the particular gifts of our people.

-In AD 2014, the founding jurisdiction celebrated 50 years as part of the One, Holy, Catholic, and Apostolic Church, and also marked the 50th anniversary of its incorporation in the state of North Carolina (March 6, 2014).
-In 2017 we celebrate the 50th Anniversary of the Orthodox Anglican Communion.
+In AD 2024, the founding jurisdiction will celebrate 60 years as part of the One, Holy, Catholic, and Apostolic Church, and also mark the 60th anniversary of its incorporation in the state of North Carolina (March 6, 2014).
+In 2022 we celebrated the 55th Anniversary of the Orthodox Anglican Communion.
 The oldest and first haven for Orthodox Anglicans around the world now has a new generation of Christians committed to faithfully proclaiming Jesus Christ in Word and Sacrament.